Skip to content

 Consider the tone and intent of your message

-Sending an email with an inappropriate sign-off can easily lead to trouble.
+Sending an email with an inappropriate sign off can easily lead to trouble.
 While the closing phrase ‘Have a great day’ seems innocent enough, it can easily be viewed as sarcastic if misplaced.
 Context is key when it comes to using certain email endings.

 Include your contact details

 Forgetting your name is guaranteed to leave a bad impression.
-In your first email correspondence, ensure your chosen sign-off is followed by your contact information (full name, job title, phone number, and email address), and any other essential business information.
-Setting up automatic email signatures is an easy remedy for this.
+In your first email correspondence, ensure your chosen sign off is followed by your contact information (full name, job title, phone number, and email address), and any other essential business information.

 Consider the audience

-Sign-offs should start with a capital letter.
-In the case of sign-offs composed of two or more words like ‘Kind regards’ or ‘Hope this helps’, only the first word should be capitalized.
-A comma should be placed directly after the sign-off.
+Sign offs should start with a capital letter.
+In the case of sign offs composed of two or more words like ‘Kind regards’ or ‘Hope this helps’, only the first word should be capitalized.
+A comma should be placed directly after the sign off.

 Know the difference

-Whether it’s the difference between yours sincerely, yours faithfully, kind regards, or best regards, certain email sign-offs generate a lot of confusion.
+Whether it’s the difference between yours sincerely, yours faithfully, kind regards, or best regards, certain email sign offs generate a lot of confusion.
 Let’s put that to rest.

 Yours sincerely or Yours faithfully?

-The easiest way to clarify the distinction between these two sign-offs is as follows:
+The easiest way to clarify the distinction between these two sign offs is as follows:

 • ‘Yours sincerely’ should be used for emails or letters where the recipient is known (someone you have already spoken to).
 The complementary email opener is ‘Dear [NAME]’.